-Judgment of God is administered as a deterrent from continuation of ungodly avenues that separates one from God; with such invoked on nations who have yielded over to influences that promote a withdrawal from God.
+Judgment of God is administered as a deterrent from continuation of ungodly avenues that separates one from God; with such invoked on nations, and individuals, who have yielded over to influences that promote a withdrawal from God.

-It was noted that a history of ancient Israel, revealed in God's Word, is the story of a succession of judgments upon His covenant nation when they flouted His will.
-Scripture reveals: For the day of the Lord is near upon all the heathen (nations): as you have done, it shall be done to you: Your reward (reprisal) shall return upon your own head (Obadiah 1:15).
+It was noted that the history of ancient Israel, revealed in God's Word, is the story of a succession of judgments upon His covenant nation when they flouted His will.
+The Prophet Obadiah noted: For the day of the Lord is near upon all the heathen (nations): as you have done, it shall be done to you: Your reward (reprisal) shall return upon your own head (Obadiah 1:15).

 Using the term ungodly repeatedly describes the actions and attitudes of those who are denounced.
 We are seeing devastation and destruction affecting many nations; the allowance for such possibly being token judgments from God that they may return to Him again!

-Many nations do not recognize God; but rather worship gods made with men's hands.
-The Apostle Paul attempted to correct that mistake on Mars' Hill, in the city of Athens, he stated:
+Many nations do not recognize God but rather worship gods made with men's hands.
+The Apostle Paul attempted to correct that mistake on Mars' Hill, in the city of Athens, stating:

 God that made the world and all things therein, seeing that he is Lord of heaven and earth, dwells not in temples made with hands; neither is worshiped with men's hands, as though he needed anything, seeing he gives to all live, and breath, and all things; and has made of one blood all nations of men for to dwell on the face of the earth, and has determined the times before appointed, and the bounds of their habitation (Acts 17:24-26).

 No nation on earth is excluded from the phrase "Has Made One Blood of All Nations" yet many refuse to accept the God of all Creation, and His Holy Word!